Zendaya: 2009–2016: Disney Channel

-The first season of Shake It Up premiered on November 7, 2010, and was watched by 6.2 million viewers, becoming Disney Channel's second highest-rated premiere in its history.
+The first season of Shake It Up premiered on November 7, 2010, was watched by 6.2 million viewers, and was the Disney Channel's second highest-rated premiere ever.
 In 2011, Zendaya released "Swag It Out", a promotional independent single, and starred in the book trailer for "From Bad To Cursed" by Katie Alender.
-That same year, she performed the single "Watch Me" with Thorne, which peaked at number 86 on the US Billboard Hot 100 chart.
-In 2011, Target stores launched a clothing line inspired by the outfits worn by Zendaya and other cast members of Shake It Up.
+The same year, Zendaya released the single "Watch Me" with Thorne, which peaked at number 86 on the US Billboard Hot 100 chart.
+It was also in 2011 that Target stores launched a clothing line inspired by the outfits worn by Zendaya and other Shake It Up cast members.
 The second season of Shake It Up premiered in September 2011.
 Zendaya made her film debut as an aspiring magazine editor in Frenemies (2012), a Disney Channel Original Movie.
-In February 2012, "Something to Dance For" was released as a promotional single for the soundtrack of the second season of Shake It Up.
+In February 2012, Zendaya's "Something to Dance For" was released as a promotional single for the soundtrack of the second season of Shake It Up.

 In October 2012, Shake It Ups third and final season premiered.
-That year, she signed with Hollywood Records.
-Zendaya was later announced as one of the celebrity contestants on the sixteenth season of Dancing with the Stars.
+That year, Zendaya signed with Hollywood Records.
+She was later announced as one of the celebrity contestants on the 16th season of Dancing with the Stars.
 At age sixteen, she became the youngest contestant in the show's history at the time.
-Partnered with professional dancer Valentin Chmerkovskiy, Zendaya finished as the runner-up to Kellie Pickler and Derek Hough in May 2013.
-Zendaya released her debut studio album, titled Zendaya, on September 17, 2013, through Hollywood Records.
-A pop and R&B album, Zendaya discusses issues of heartbreak and love.
-The album peaked at number 51 on the US Billboard 200.
-The record was preceded by its lead single, "Replay", which peaked at number 40 on the Billboard Hot 100.
+She and her dance partner, the professional dancer Valentin Chmerkovskiy, finished as runners-up to Kellie Pickler and Derek Hough.
+Zendaya released her debut studio album, Zendaya, on September 17, 2013.
+The pop and R&B album explores love and heartbreak, and peaked at number 51 on the US Billboard 200.
+It was preceded by its lead single, "Replay", which peaked at number 40 on the Billboard Hot 100.